COMING SOON

 Like castles of silt and shards, these poems are whimsical and sharp, held together by a smoked rhythmic force of acrobatic associations (sound senses), where ugly is disfigured as beautiful and permanence dissolves into evanescence.
 Winter’s poems won’t fall down, no matter how hard you read them. —Charles Bernstein

 ‘The Tangled Mysteries’ by Bruno Lloret.
-In Your Impossible Voice, forthcoming Issue 30, Spring 2024.
+In Your Impossible Voice, Issue 30, Spring 2024.

 Excerpt from Marriageby Marina Mariasch.
 In Your Impossible Voice.
 Issue 28, Spring 2023.